danepet/AWSVoice/README.md

-V 1.1 - Updated with variables
+V 1.1 - Updated with variables and descriptions